 9. Store Your Kart On A Stand

 Always keep your kart on a stand or at least on blocks or bricks.
-Keeping your kart off the ground is important because it takes weight off the wheels as mentioned earlier.
+Keeping your kart off the ground is important because it takes weight off the wheels, preserving the tires.
 It also keeps the kart away from any rodents that might chew into the fuel lines or into the kart’s seat.

-Keeping your kart stored on a stand will also take pressure off the torsion bars, the axle and the joints and bearings involved.
+Keeping your kart stored on a proper kart stand will also take pressure off the torsion bars, the axle, and the joints and bearings.

 10. Cover Your Kart

 Keeping your kart covered with a standard kart cover is great because it keeps everything clean.
-The cover will reduce the amount of dust and dirt to accumulate on the kart during storage.
+The cover will reduce the amount of dust and dirt that can accumulate on the kart during storage.
 It can also prevent any possible moisture or water from building up on the kart.